ruggeri/tech-notes/algos/art-of-multiprocessor.md

 reacquire), and semaphores (again with a count, you use `Condition` to sleep the thread).

-Also had a chapter on codition variables.
+Also had a chapter on condition variables.

 ## Locking and LL